kiss-oliver/covid-US-spatiotemporal/README.md

-# Covid US Spatial
+# Covid US Spatiotemporal
-This repository contains codes that compile the Covid US Spatial dataset.
+This repository contains codes that compile the Covid US Spatiotemporal dataset.
 It relies on the following sources:

 ## Neighborhood data of US counties
 This data comes from the [US Census Bureau](https://www.census.gov/geographies/reference-files/2010/geo/county-adjacency.html).